HM Revenue and Customs (HMRC) announced on 9 December that Dave Hartnett is to retire in the summer of 2012.

 KinsellaTax staff consists of ex-HM Inspector of Taxes and ex-HM Custom and Excise Officers, fully experienced in HMRC tax investigations.

-If you have a tax enquiry call 0800 471 4546 and speak to a tax investigations expert at KinsellaTax today or click here to fill in a contact us form.
+If you have a tax enquiry call 0800 471 4546 and speak to an expert at KinsellaTax today or click here to fill in a contact us form.